SwaroopGiri/AWS-SAP-C02-Notes/README.md

 The "Snapshot" value ensures that a snapshot is created before the CloudFormation stack is deleted

 The "Retain" value is incorrect as it keeps the volume rather than creates a snapshot

+Cloudformation StackSets can assume execution role in member accounts and deploy stacks and identical rules across all accounts and regions

 ## AWS OpsWorks